It's official: Srihari Natraj qualifies for Tokyo Olympics after FINA approves QT | Sports-Games

 ''...Srihari Nataraj Olympic qualification time of 53.77 (seconds) swam in the time trial at the Sette Colli Trophy is affirmed by FINA.
 SFI had put forward its representation to FINA for this.
 Srihari joins Sajan Prakash as India's A qualification entry to Tokyo,'' the Swimming Federation of India tweeted.

-Nataraj's feat came on Sunday was also new national record, which was enough to achieve the 'A' mark for the Tokyo Games set at 53.85 seconds.
+Nataraj's feat came on Sunday and was also a new national record besides being enough to achieve the 'A' mark for the Tokyo Games set at 53.85 seconds.

 In time trials, swimmers do not compete against other rivals but they get a chance to better their timing.
 The Bengaluru swimmer was allowed a time trial by the organisers on the last day for Olympic qualification.
 The time needed to be officially approved by FINA.